Nafees10/qui/README.md

 dub --build=release --config=demo qui
 ```

-This will run the demo program.
+This will build the demo program, binary will be named `quidemo`.

 ---

 ## License
 QUI is licensed under the MIT license - see [LICENSE](LICENSE).
-It also uses [Adam D. Ruppe](https://github.com/adamdruppe)'s [terminal.d](https://github.com/adamdruppe/arsd/blob/master/terminal.d) which is licensed under the Boost License - see `source/arsd/LICENSE`
+It also uses [Adam D. Ruppe](https://github.com/adamdruppe)'s [terminal.d](https://github.com/adamdruppe/arsd/blob/master/terminal.d) which is licensed under the Boost License - see `source/arsd/LICENSE`.